Privacy & Cookie Policy

 • We use the Device Information that we collect to help us screen for potential risk and fraud (in particular, your IP address), and more generally to improve and optimize our Site (for example, by generating analytics about how our customers browse and interact with the site, and to assess the success of any advertising campaign.

-Certain data analytics which are anonymized by design are shared with third parties to help us improve the business.
+Certain data analytics which are anonymised by design are shared with third parties to help us improve the business.
 They do not, however, contain any identifying or sensitive client information.

 For example, we use Squarespace to power our website - you can read more about how SquareSpace uses your processes information here: https://www.squarespace.com/privacy.
 We also use Google Analytics to help us understand how our website visitors and new potential clients use the site in an anonymous way -you can read more about how Google uses your personal information here: https://www.google.com/intl/en/policies/privacy/.
 You can opt-out of Google Analytics here: https://tools.google.com/dlpage/gaoptout.
 You can opt out of some of these services by visiting the Digital Advertising Alliance’s opt-out portal at: http://optout.aboutads.info/